datawire/ambassador-docs/docs/edge-stack/1.12/topics/running/statistics/envoy-statsd.md

 This sets up the `statsd-sink` service and a deployment of the DogStatsD agent that forwards the Ambassador statistics to your Datadog account.

+Additionally, Ambassador supports setting the `dd.internal.entity_id` statitics tag using the `DD_ENTITY_ID` environment value.
+If this value is set, statistics will be tagged, otherwise they will not (the default).